 Where do we get the equipment?

-While the school is responsible for providing their fish with a tank, the SWF provides any additional equipment and the FinS Manual, which outlines operating instructions.
+While the school is responsible for providing their fish with a tank, the SWF provides any additional equipment on top of the FinS Manual, which outlines operating instructions.
 The cost of initial set up is an estimated $1500, which the school or SWF branch are responsible to cover.